H3AR7B3A7/BestPractices/Agile.md

 - Will the relation between vendor and scrum team likely be collaborative
 - Laws and regulations for choosing vendors

+*Ideally a vendor team get collocated, or some of their team members can join in for scrum meetings.
+They work on the same sprint schedule as the buyer's scrum team.*

 ### Cost Approaches and Contracts

 Different structures: